the-turing-way/the-turing-way/book/website/collaboration/ambassador-schemes/ambassador-schemes-personal-story.md

 Every two months, we scheduled a virtual group cohort call where scholars filled in a document in advance with:

 - A short activity and conference update
-- A rose- a line on something that has been going well
+- A rose: a line on something that has been going well
-- A cactus- a line on something that has been tricky/not been going well
+- A cactus: a line on something that has been tricky/not been going well
 - Any asks you have for the group

 At the call we would go through this document, encouraging the group to give advice and support to each other.